the-lost-explorer/character_pattern_dataset/README.md

 # character_pattern_dataset
 A pattern recognition training data set for characters.

+Credits for idea of distortion: @neha-chaudhari

+Credits for helping with python: @thevimal98

 # What is this project?
   This project aims at making a dataset for character recogniton.